sdimitro/sdimitro.github.io/_posts/2016-08-11-zfs-read-dtrace-micro.md

 I quickly hacked a script together to achieve my aforementioned objective.
-One thing that I had to consider was whether I should also include `plockstat` provider and include all the locking points on my map.
+One thing that I had to consider was whether I should also include the `plockstat` provider and include all the locking points on my map.
 I decided not to do that.
-Even though I'm planning to understand the reason behind using the different locks on the critical points that I will be reviewing, my objective is not to read the implementation of this mechanisms.
-Furthermore, their output on my map would probably distract me from my goal.
+Even though I'm planning to understand the reason behind using the different locks on the critical points that I will encounter, my objective is not to read the implementation of these mechanisms.
+Furthermore, their output on my map would probably be distracting.

 The easiest way that I could think of issuing a clean read() system call was by using `cat` on a file.
 Therefore, my DTrace